 Using Service Workers

-This article provides information on getting started with service workers, including basic architecture, registering a service worker, the installation and activation process for a new service worker, updating your service worker, cache control and custom responses, all in the context of a simple app with offline functionality.
+This article provides information on getting started with service workers, including basic architecture, registering a service worker, the installation and activation process for a new service worker, updating your service worker, cache control and custom responses, all in the context of an app with offline functionality.

 The premise of service workers